the-mason-jar/the-mason-jar/recipes/infusions/vodka/morgana.html.md

 * 4 black cardamom pods
 * 2 Peeled garlic cloves
 * Pinch each of celery salt, cumin seeds, garlic/onion poweder and coriander
-* One 750 ml bottle of Tito's vodka.
+* One 750 ml bottle of Tito's vodka

 Preparation
 -----------